 Introduction

-Siemens PLCs frequently communicate with other PLCs, peripheral devices, and advanced control systems, including Supervisory Control And Data Acquisition (SCADA).
+Siemens PLCs frequently communicate with other PLCs, peripheral devices, and advanced control systems, including Supervisory Control And Data Acquisition (SCADA) and Manufacturing Execution Systems (MES).
 This communication is essential for controlling various components within an industrial automation environment.
 Effective communication ensures that data is accurately and reliably exchanged between devices, enabling seamless operation and monitoring of processes.

 To achieve this level of integration and interoperability, all involved parties must use the same communication protocol.
 Using a standardized protocol ensures compatibility, reduces the potential for communication errors, and simplifies the configuration and maintenance of the system.